lehenbauer/lightymclightshow/README.md

 you can also read the color values of a pixel using strip[0] which will return a Color object with the RGB values or a slice like strip[0:300] will return a list of colors for those pixels

+## ideas

+define segments

+number the lights from 0 within a segment

+the dock segment might have a horizontal that's 100 wide and four verticals that are 40 high.

+so we might have horiz and vert1 through vert4